verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 ## Text sources used

-The text sources used here, stored in the `Data` folder, are 2 fiction and 2 non-fiction books from Project Gutenberg:
+The default text sources used here, stored in the `Data` folder, are 2 fiction and 2 non-fiction books from Project Gutenberg:

 - [Twenty Thousand Leagues Under the Sea by Jules Verne](https://www.gutenberg.org/ebooks/164)
 - [Anne of Green Gables by L.M.
 Montgomery](https://www.gutenberg.org/ebooks/45)